ThomasRen2077/ECE5740Labs/README.md

 The processor is integrated with a test source, test sink, and test memory for testing and evaluation.

-__Multi-cycle, baseline, and alternative designs are identical.__
+Multi-cycle, baseline, and alternative designs are identical.

-__We will load a program (and potentially some data) into the test memory before resetting the processor.__
+We will load a program (and potentially some data) into the test memory before resetting the processor.

-__Once the processor starts execution,we can send test data into the processor using the test source and the csrr instruction, and we can have the processor verify data using the test sink and the csrw instruction.__
+Once the processor starts execution,we can send test data into the processor using the test source and the csrr instruction, and we can have the processor verify data using the test sink and the csrw instruction.

-__Make extensive use of the latency insensitive val/rdy microprotocol__
+Make extensive use of the latency insensitive val/rdy microprotocol.

 >• __mngr2proc__ : from test source to processor
 >• __proc2mngr__ : from processor to test sink